FrankTaylorLieder/otail/README.md

   - Colour Selection (when focused)
     - Letters: `n` (None), `b` (Black), `r` (Red), `g` (Green), `u` (Blue), `y` (Yellow), `m` (Magenta), `c` (Cyan), `w` (White), `x` (Gray) for foreground colours.
     - `Shift+letters`: `N`, `B`, `R`, `G`, `U`, `Y`, `M`, `C`, `W`, `X` for background colours.

+## Config

+The colouring rules can be persisted between uses of otail.
+By default colouring configuration is loaded from the first of the following locations:

+- `./otail.yaml`
+- `./.otail.yaml`
+- `$HOME/otail.yaml`

+To start using saved configurations simply create an empty config file in your preferred location.

+After each change in colouring rules, the configuration is saved to the same location it was loaded from.

+If no configuration file is found a default set of colouring rules is used and changes will not be saved.

 ## Contributions